SEI-R-2-22/u1_lesson_intro_CSS/README.md

 }
 ```

 Notice the syntax for padding, this is shorthand for applying padding on an element.
-Padding,margin and a few other properties follow the convention of applying styles in a clockwise direction.
+Padding, margin and a few other properties follow the convention of applying styles in a clockwise direction.
 For example:

 ```css
 element {